There is a Sanskrit word which is variously spelt Ishwara, Iswara, Ishvara, Isvara, and Eswara. It literally means “Lord.”

 In “The Key to Theosophy” she states again that “Iswara is the collective consciousness of the manifested deity . . . the collective consciousness of the Host of Dhyan Chohans.” (p.
 158-159)

-The majority of the references to “Ishwara” in Theosophical literature come from Mr Judge and it can be found that he generally uses the term in its microcosmic and individual sense, by which is meant “the Lord within” or, as HPB expresses it in “The Theosophical Glossary,” the “divine Spirit in man.”
+The majority of the references to “Ishwara” in Theosophical literature come from HPB’s closest colleague William Q. Judge and it can be found that he generally uses the term in its microcosmic and individual sense, by which is meant “the Lord within” or, as HPB expresses it in “The Theosophical Glossary,” the “divine Spirit in man.”
 In “Isis Unveiled” she shows that this is the Nous, the Noetic Principle within the human being.

-It is not Atma, in the sense of the pure, universal, infinite Higher Self, literally ONE with the Absolute, but rather the Higher Self in its individualised form which we speak of as the Higher Ego, i.e. the real Higher Manas, the Manasaputra, that Mind-Entity which is a ray of the Universal Mind, our true spiritual Individuality, the Being of Light within, always ready and willing to guide and aid its Karmic personality on Earth, if that personal self will only look and listen.
+Technically speaking, this is not Atma or Atman – in the sense of the pure, universal, infinite Higher Self, literally ONE with the Absolute – but rather the Higher Self in its individualised form, which we speak of as the Higher Ego, i.e. the real Higher Manas, the Manasaputra, that Mind-Entity which is a ray of the Universal Mind, our true spiritual Individuality, the Being of Light within, always ready and willing to guide and aid its Karmic personality on Earth, if that personal self will only look and listen.

 The Nous is the Higher Manas, as shown in HPB’s important article “Psychic and Noetic Action.”
 Nous is Higher Manas in its associations with Buddhi; Psyche is Lower Manas in its associations with Kama.